-The global coronavirus pandemic did cause some volatility in investment values during the year ended December 2020.
-It is likely that this volatility could continue throughout 2021 and it is possible that the charity may lose income in the year through reduced investment returns, although this has not occurred to date.
-The trustee will continue to monitor closely the impact on investment values and will continue to receive regular updates from its investment managers.
-Despite these uncertainties the trustee is of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due and that the current circumstances do not impact on its ability to operate as a going concern
+The trustee will continue to monitor closely the investment values and will continue to receive regular updates from its investment managers.
+The trustee is of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due and that the charity can continue to operate as a going concern.